-During the COVID-19 confinement measures, see our public and dedicated online training sessions.
+During measures against COVID-19, see our public and dedicated online training sessions.

 No session planned in this location at the moment.